Request a private consultation. Discover how you can Make Your Move™.

 It is important to acknowledge that an M&A deal is a cycle, where each step impacts the next.
 In an ideal M&A cycle, a pre-PPA analysis, focusing on the early identification of acquired assets and synergies, and on what the (consolidated) post-deal financial statements would look like, is performed before closing the deal.
 Also, the financial controllers delegated to perform the purchase price allocation require accurate documentation and proper support to swiftly prepare the work and obtain approval from the external auditor.
 This makes sure the company can focus on what actually adds value: delivering the promised returns after the transaction.

 Leverage PPA to communicate that you are a savvy deal maker.
-Contact VALLARIS to start a conversation.

 Request a private consultation.
 Discover how you can Make Your Move™.